droid-php/droid/README.md

     - Haigha\Command\LoadCommand: ~
 ```

 When you list the available commands, you'll find that [Haiga's](http://github.com/linkorb/haigha) `fixture:load` command has been added to the available command list.
-You can now use it as a command in your target steps.
+You can now use it as a command in your target tasks.

 If you'd like to change the default 'name' for the registered command, simply pass a name parameter: